Darryn Peterson: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2025 Team Ranking".
+Rivals.
+Retrieved October 7, 2023.;

+College career

+As a freshman at Kansas in 2025–2026, Peterson had limited availability.
+Through the Jayhawks' first 27 games, he sat out 11 and played fewer than 25 minutes in seven of his 16 appearances as a result of hamstring and ankle injuries, including persistent cramping.
+Peterson scored a career-high 32 points on January 6, 2026, helping the team to a 104–100 overtime win over TCU.
+He also scored 28 points in a 68–60 win over California Baptist in his NCAA tournament debut.
+Peterson averaged 20.2 points, 4.2 rebounds, 1.6 assists, and 1.4 steals per game, earning second-team All-Big 12 Conference honors.
+He was also named an honorable mention All-American by the Associated Press and the U.S. Basketball Writers Association.

+Professional career

+On June 23, 2026, Peterson was selected with the second overall pick by the Utah Jazz in the 2026 NBA Draft.

 National team career

 Peterson represented the United States at the 2023 FIBA Under-16 Americas Championship in Mexico.
 He averaged 16.8 points, 3.8 rebounds, 3.7 assists and 3.3 steals in under 18 minutes per game, leading his team to a gold medal and earning all-tournament honors.
 Peterson recorded 13 points and seven assists in their 118–36 win against Canada in the final.

 Personal life

 In November 2023, after transferring to Huntington Prep, Peterson became the first high school athlete to sign a Name, Image and Likeness (NIL) deal with Adidas.
 A few weeks later, he signed a multi-year endorsement deal with Fanatics, Inc., becoming the youngest athlete to sign a deal with a trading card company.

+His older brother, Darryl Peterson III, plays in the National Football League for the Los Angeles Rams.